user1m/botbuilder-template/README.md

 ### Workflow

 Start by checking out `scripts` in `package.json`.
-Then look at `bot.ts` for an understanding of how the bot is contructed, noting that `dialogs` are separated into mini modules and are "registered".
+Then look at `bot.ts` for an understanding of how the bot is constructed, noting that `dialogs` are separated into mini modules and are "registered".
 Create new dialogs under `src/Skills` and follow the same Skills conventions.

 ## Testing